AhammedIsmail01478/ITNE352-Project-Group-SA3/README.md

 ## **Requirements**

-To establish the project and run the peoject in local environment follow these steps which are given below:
+To establish the project and run the project in local environment follow these steps which are given below:

 1. **Install Python** Install the latest version of python from python's original website, which is:(https://www.python.org/downloads/)
 2. Clone the repository: